devbar/PB-PromisePattern/README.md

 return upperBound(rla_numbers)
 ```
-The method is callable synchronous.
+This method is synchronised.
 To have a asynchronous entry point use this kind of method.

 ```
 //////////////////////////////////////////////////////////////////////////////